stievie/ABx/abclient/README.md

 ## Settings

-It saves the settings on exit to the directory `c:\Users\<username>\AppData\Roaming\Trill\FW\` (Win7) or if the `-prefpath` command line argument is given to this directory.
+It saves the settings on exit to the directory `c:\Users\<username>\AppData\Roaming\Trill\FW\` (Win7) or if the `-prefpath` command line argument is given, to this directory.